You can now donate online to HHE by going to the St. Columba website. To go there now, click the image to your left.

 ABOLISH CHILD SLAVERY - "RESTAVEK"

-Jean-Ernest Point-du-Jour, President of the Grand Ravine Community Human Rights Council-GR/CHRC that voluntarily manages our program speaks to our 100 assembled students from 4 different schools on Jan 26, 2016.
+Jean-Ernest Point-du-Jour, President of the Grand Ravine Community Human Rights Council-GR/CHRC that voluntarily managed our program through year 8, speaks to our 100 assembled students from 4 different schools on Jan 26, 2016.
 Our scholarship pays for tuition, school supplies and uniforms.
 We get regular academic reports.

 (Haitian Creole) The United Nations considers “restavek” to be a form of modern-day child slavery.

-We honor the human rights work of the Grand Ravine Community Human Rights Council (GR/CHRC) and the role they play in “Hope For Haiti:Education”.
+We honor the human rights work of the Grand Ravine Community Human Rights Council (GR/CHRC) and the role they played in “Hope For Haiti:Education”.

 Just after the massive earthquake in Jan.
-2010, Pres.
-Point-du-Jour informed St. Columba that education of their impoverished children was their greatest need.
-Access to education holds families together, keeps children from street crime and becoming “restaveks”, and represents HOPE for the future of Haiti.
+2010, GR/CHRC Pres.
+Point-du-Jour informed St. Columba that education of their most impoverished children was their greatest need.
+Access to education holds families together, keeps children from street crime and becoming “restaveks” (staying with, i.e. living with other than their family: check out Wikipedia, and "Restavek Freedom") represents HOPE for the future of Haiti.

 We praise the volunteers -- families, community leaders, educators and church people, including victims of violence -- who make up the GR/CHRC, and who, rather than responding with violence, have forged ahead to promote peaceful advocacy for all human rights and justice, using education and advocacy as their tools.
 We are inspired and grateful for the bond we share with them.

 The Global Slavery Index ranks Haiti 8TH in the world for modern slavery -- down from 2nd in 2013 -- with an estimated 106,600 slaves, the vast majority minors.
 (The U.S. ranks 52 with 57,700 cases, which has 30 times more people.)